abhiishekchn/loan-portfolio-risk-analytics/README.md

 - **SQL** – Used for database design, joins, aggregations, cte, subquery and multi-layer analysis of loan risk and performance
 - **Power BI** – Used to build interactive dashboards for portfolio-level overview and diagnostic analysis

+## Data Model Overview

+The analysis is built on a relational data model designed to reflect a real-world bank lending workflow.
+The dataset consists of multiple related tables covering customers, loan applications, approved loans, payments, defaults, and risk assessments.

+Primary and foreign keys were defined to maintain referential integrity, ensuring consistency across customer, loan, and payment records.
+An ER diagram was created before analysis to validate table relationships and data flow.

+### Core Tables

+- Customers
+- Loan Applications
+- Loans
+- Payments
+- Loan Defaults
+- Risk Assessment